-Enhanced IRBM Defenses in Europe by 2018.
-The SM-3 Block IIA interceptor, being co-developed with the Japanese government, is on schedule to be deployed at an Aegis Ashore site in Poland and at sea in 2018 to provide enhanced protection for European NATO countries from all ballistic missile threats from the Middle East.
+Phase 3: Enhanced IRBM Defenses in Europe by 2018.
+The SM-3 Block IIA interceptor, being co-developed with the Japanese government, is on schedule to be deployed at the Aegis Ashore site in Romania and at an additional Aegis Ashore site in Poland, and at sea, in 2018 to provide enhanced protection for European NATO countries from all ballistic missile threats from the Middle East.
 The FY 2012 request for SM-3 Block IIA co-development is \$424.5M.
 Additional BMDS improvements during this phase include expanded coordination of missile defense fire control systems and improvements to radar discrimination.
-Likewise, the Precision Tracking Space System (PTSS) satellites will detect and track hostile ballistic missiles over their entire flight and enable earlier engagements to improve homeland and regional defense.
+Likewise, beginning with their first launch in 2017, the Precision Tracking Space System (PTSS) satellites will detect and track hostile ballistic missiles over their entire flight and enable earlier engagements to improve homeland and regional defense.
 Furthermore, the deployment of the Airborne Infrared (ABIR) sensor will provide the capability to provide early track of large ballistic missile raids from forward locations, decreasing the time between the enemy's launch of the first ballistic missile and the first launch of a ballistic missile defense interceptor.

-Early Intercept Defense in Europe by 2020.
+Phase 4: Early Intercept Defense in Europe by 2020.
 The SM-3 IIB will provide an early intercept (pre-apogee) capability against MRBMs and IRBMs and provide an additional layer for a more enhanced homeland defense against ICBMs launched from today's regional threats.
-In FY 2012, we are requesting \$123.5M to fund multiple industry teams to conduct concept development of the SM-3 IIB while MDA develops advanced propulsion and lightweight material technologies relevant to the SM-3 IIB interceptor.
-Advanced discrimination technologies also will be deployed during EPAA Phase 4 and

-GMD's use of network sensors (including enhancements from PTSS and ABIR sensor capabilities) will be enabled to improve homeland defense.
+In FY 2012, we are requesting \$123.5M to fund three industry teams to begin concept development of the SM-3 IIB design while MDA develops advanced propulsion and lightweight material technologies relevant to the SM-3 IIB interceptor.
+Advanced discrimination technologies also will be deployed during EPAA Phase 4 including GMD's use of fused data from the entire network of BMDS sensors (including enhancements from PTSS and ABIR sensor capabilities) to improve homeland defense.